Seamless Transition To New USTER Sales And Market Leadership

-After 37 successful years with USTER, Harold Hoke will be succeeded by Anson Xu and Andreas Tanner, under a new organizational structure.
-Anson Xu will head all the Chinese operations, while remaining as Head of Sales in China.
-Andreas Tanner will become Head of Sales for the rest of the world, as well as handling liaison with machinery manufacturers.
+After 37 successful years with USTER, Hoke will be succeeded by Anson Xu and Andreas Tanner, under a new organizational structure.
+Xu will head all the Chinese operations, while remaining as head of sales in China.
+Tanner will become Head of Sales for the rest of the world, as well as handling liaison with machinery manufacturers.

 The new appointments will take effect from April 1, 2018.
-However, Harold Hoke will continue with USTER until at least March 2019, assisting the new appointees with the take-up.
+However, Hoke will continue with Uster until at least March 2019, assisting the new appointees with the take-up.
 He will also remain a member of the company’s executive committee, as well as assuming full responsibility for other projects.
-On completion of these duties, Harold Hoke will enter his retirement.
+On completion of these duties, Hoke will enter his retirement.

 In making the changes, Uster Technologies has focused on advance planning, to ensure customers experience a smooth and efficient continuation of their relationship.
 Said CEO Thomas Nasiou: “We have taken the opportunity to have a fresh look at our organization, to position ourselves for the future.
 By initiating an early search for internal and external candidates, we are confident we have identified the right successors, as well as creating a streamlined transition plan.”